v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 ## Brute-force password attack

-A brute-force password attack against an organization is typically used after a bad actor has successfully enumerated a list of key users from the tenant.
-This attack focuses on letting you specify a set of passwords against a single user.
+A brute-force password attack against an organization is typically used after a bad actor has successfully acquired a list of key users from the tenant.
+This attack focuses on trying a set of passwords on a single user's account.

 ### To simulate a brute-force password attack